ClaasM/GDELTSocialVideo/README.md

 ./darknet detector test cfg/coco.data cfg/yolov3.cfg yolov3.weights data/dog.jpg

+Make sure the following environment variables are set:

+export DYLD_LIBRARY_PATH="/usr/local/cuda/lib"

+If using PyCharm, they can be added to the default Python run configuration s.t. they're set for every new python script.
+There is no run configuration for Jupyter, though, so the notebook server has to be run from a Terminal (which can be a PyCharm-Terminal, though).

 Consists of 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
 Natural Classes: 5 (business, entertainment, politics, sport, tech)